140 USD for 5 Assignments. Payments are non-refundable. Students are accepted on first come - first served basis.

 This class is the first class that makes sense in learning from the very beginning from measurements- not tracings from a prearranged drawing to achieve a portrait.
 Your hard work, hours, planning and energy that both of you have achieved to produce a successful class on line is valued very much!
 Many cheers to you both!

 Thank you both again for helping me improve in this class!

 Philip holds an M.A. in State Fine Art from the Academy of Saint Petersburg, faculty of Theory and History of Art.
 He is a professional, second-generation iconographer with more than 15 years of teaching experience.
 He is also a professor at the Institute of Theology and Sacred Arts and the head of The Sacred Murals Studio in St. Petersburg, Russia.

 Olga Shalamova holds an M.A. in State Fine Art from the Academy of Saint Petersburg, faculty of Theory and History of Art.
 She is a member of the Union of Artists of Russia and is chief artist of the embroidery workshop at Feodorovsky Cathedral in Saint Petersburg.
 She is also an active participant in exhibitions of contemporary ecclesiastical art.

 The cost of the course is $140 USD.
 To make the reigistration payment, please provide us with your valid email address, because it will also be used to send you a personal invitation to Google Classroom and all the assignments.
-The Assignments are emailed on Mondays 06:0 AM Australian time = Sunday 5 PM Eastern Time.
+The Assignments are emailed on Fridays 00:00 Moscow time .

-We launch this course as a first of a series, and the Course II (Off-Centered Faces) is scheduled to start in the first days of January 2021.
+We launch this course as a first of a series, and the Course II (Off-Centered Faces) is scheduled to start the 12th of March 2021.